Elamgulam Sree Dharma Shastha Temple: Architecture

-The Aanakkottil(a structure found in the courtyards of temples across Kerala) has 10 enhanced pillars with each pillar having projected standalone Dashavatara(the 10 incarnations of lord Vishnu) sculpture beautifully mural painted.
-The temple compound walls are built in Aanappalla style(the vertical cross section of the wall resembles an elephant viewed from its back) which is an ancient style found in temples.
+The Aanakkottil(a structure found in the courtyards of temples across Kerala) has 10 pillars with each pillar having a projected standalone Dashavatara(the 10 incarnations of lord Vishnu) sculpture beautifully mural painted.
+The temple compound walls are built in Aanappalla style(the vertical cross-section of the wall resembles an elephant viewed from its back) which is an ancient style found in temples.

 Gajamela

-On the last day of the temple festival,Gajamela is usually conducted in the East Panthal(pavilion) of the temple followed by famous Aanayoottu.
+On the last day of the temple festival, Gajamela is usually conducted in the East Panthal(pavilion) of the temple followed by the famous Aanayoottu.
 Elephants are given rice balls mixed with fruits and nuts.